Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

-Getting to the castle
+Getting to the Neuschwanstein castle

 First off, you have to go to the central train station in Munich (Hauptbanhof).
-Once there, go to the information center and buy a Bayern ticket.
+Once you’re there, go to the information center and buy a Bayern ticket.
 This ticket costs 27 euros, and with it you have one day of unlimited access to transport in Bavaria.
 With this ticket, you can go to the castle from Munich, and come back at the end of the day.
 There are departures every hour from 6h53 to 12h53.
 The train goes to Füssen, and the ride lasts about two hours to go there, and two more hours to come back.
 Some trains go straight to Füssen, in other cases, you’ll have a connection but it’s very easy.
-The trains from Füssen to Munich also pass every hour from 14h06 to 19h05, with a last train at 20h33.
+The trains from Füssen to Munich also pass every hour from 14h06 to 19h05, and the last train is at 20h33.

 In Füssen, you’ll have to take either the 73 or 78 bus (no need to pay with the Bayern ticket!).
 Those buses stop by randomly, you can wait 15 minutes up to a hour for them to come.
 When we all got off the train in Füssen, a bus was already there, people were pushing one another to get in, and it was packed.
 I decided to let them fight and wait for the next one.
 That next bus came one hour later… But then the ride just lasts 10 minutes.